 It was bad luck for seafaring men’s wives to call out to them or wave goodbye once they stepped out the door to leave for a voyage.

-5. As would turning a loaf of bread upside down once it had been cut
+Turning a loaf of bread upside down once it had been cut brings bad luck too.

 It was bad luck for one crewman to pass the salt pot to another directly.
 Presumably one could put it down and the other could pick it up.